There once was a boy named Jon Dough.

-It could have been funny if life was vivacious and full of adventure, but that wasn’t the case.
-He was born and raised in San Francisco, which was supposed to be exciting and cutting-edge, but the city held little to no interest for him.
+It might have been funny if life was intriguing and full of adventure, but that wasn’t the case.
+He was born and raised in San Francisco—supposedly exciting and cutting-edge—but the city didn’t interest him, not in the least.
 He didn’t get why people lined up for overpriced food, or bounced from trend to vapid trend.

-Jon wasn’t sure what to make of this, so he kept going through the pre-established motions; he enrolled in college and ground away.
-Society indoctrinated him through part-time jobs and unpaid internships.
-Luckily for him, his parents paid his tuition.
+Jon wasn’t sure what to make of this, so he kept going through the pre-established motions; he bubbled his scantrons, submitted his essays, and talked to his counselors.
+Society, in turn, indoctrinated him through part-time jobs and unpaid internships.
+Oh and he was also lucky—his parents paid for college.
 Once he graduated, he had no debt.

 Addie and Jon began planning their wedding.
-They fretted over catering and seating, and where the venue was going to take place.
-Both their parents took out second mortgages, indebting themselves for tens of thousands of dollars so Jon and Addie could celebrate their love.
+They paid lots of attention to catering and seating, and where the venue was going to take place.
+Both their parents took out second mortgages, indebting themselves for tens of thousands of dollars so their beloved children could celebrate their love.

-Addie’s friends cooed at her dress, and even though some were annoyed by the giant inconvenience (understandable, as wedding expenses don’t just impact the bride and the groom), they stepped up and performed their obligatory functions.
+Addie’s friends cooed at her dress.
+Even though some were annoyed by the giant inconvenience (understandable, as wedding expenses don’t just impact the bride and the groom), they stepped up and performed their obligatory functions.
 None of them wanted to be Irresponsible.

 The wedding went off without a hitch.
 Rejoice!
 For a man and a woman have become Responsible!

-Some of Jon’s peers weren’t as lucky.
-One of them, Aiden Pazitsky, graduated summa cum laude from an Ivy League school.
+Aiden Pazitsky graduated summa cum laude from an Ivy League school.
 He built an overwhelmingly impressive resumé and secured a job earning 300k a year.
-A shining example of a Corporate Go-getter!
+He was a shining example of a Corporate Go-getter!

 Alas, trouble was brewing beneath the surface.
-For nearly a decade, Aiden fueled himself with cocaine and alcohol (later, he switched to oxys and fentanyl), habits he’d picked up during his second year of college.
-Eventually, he was fired for being drunk on the job—cast out of the Responsible Lands.
+For nearly a decade, Aiden had fueled himself through cocaine and alcohol (later, he switched to oxys and fentanyl), habits he’d picked up during his second year of college.
+Eventually, he was fired for being drunk on the job—shunned and cast out of the Responsible Lands.

 Addie grew increasingly distant, spending more and more time with her housewife friends.
-She had built her own life, a life that was separate from Jon and the kids.
+She had built her own life—a life that was separate from Jon and the kids.
 Jon was bothered by this, but never enough to actually say anything.
-Everything was calm, copacetic—why should he care if they didn’t talk as much as they used to?
+Everything was calm and copacetic—why should he care if his wife didn’t talk as much as she used to?